Skip to navigation, or go to main content.

 April is a spectacular time of year in Colorado.
 Late winter and early spring combine stunningly beautiful snowcapped peaks with the first blush of green on the river-edge cottonwoods and prairies.
 It’s also the time when the five lekking grouse species—Sharp-tailed Grouse, Greater and Gunnison Sage-Grouse, and Lesser and Greater Prairie-Chickens—are engaged in their amazing foot-stomping, cackling, hooting, and/or moaning displays.

 Our travels to the grouse leks involve long drives, but what drives!
 We’ll travel along the Colorado River and the magnificent Black Canyon of the Gunnison, through montane spruce-fir forests and expansive sagebrush flats and grasslands, and past more than a dozen 14,000-foot mountain peaks.
-Along the way we’ll look for a variety of resident, early-arriving, or late-departing species, including White-tailed Ptarmigan and Dusky Grouse and all three species of rosy-finch.
+Along the way we’ll look for a variety of resident, early-arriving, or late-departing species, including White-tailed Ptarmigan, Dusky Grouse, and all three species of rosy-finch.
 Mammals will be unusually well represented too: we may see Bighorn Sheep, Pronghorn, Elk, White-tailed and Mule Deer, Moose, Coyote, Red Fox, and, with great luck, Bobcat or even Mountain Lion.

 Day 1: The tour begins at 6:00 p.m. at our hotel near Denver International Airport.
 Night in Denver.

 Day 2: We’ll depart early for the foothills outside Denver, where we may see three species of nuthatch, Mountain and Western Bluebirds, and Williamson’s Sapsucker.
 If the weather cooperates, we’ll make our way to one of the high mountain passes in an attempt to locate the difficult-to-find White-tailed Ptarmigan, still white at this season.
 During some years rosy-finches linger into April, and occasionally we’re lucky enough to see all three species.
-In the afternoon we’ll have a few hours’ drive through spectacular mountain scenery before crossing the Monarch Pass and drop into Gunnison.
+In the afternoon we’ll have a few hours’ drive through spectacular mountain scenery before crossing Monarch Pass and dropping into Gunnison.
 Night in Gunnison.

 Day 4: If we haven’t encountered rosy-finches yet, we’ll head up to nearby Crested Butte where all three species can be found.
 From there we’ll meander our way east through the mountains, enjoying majestic scenery and stopping to look for Pinyon Jay, Clark’s Nutcracker, American Three-toed Woodpecker, Williamson’s Sapsucker, and others.
 We’ll then arrive to the Canon City area in search of arid-loving species such as Juniper Titmouse and Rufous-crowned Sparrow.
 Night in Canon City.